-When appropriate or necessary, meetings are held virtually as Consultation Calls using the Chief Executive Officer's delegated powers.
+When appropriate, meetings are held virtually as Consultation Calls using the Chief Executive Officer's delegated powers.

-All in-person TfN meetings and consultation calls are either streamed live to the public and/or provided as recordings via the TfN website.
+All in-person TfN meetings and consultation calls are streamed live to the public.

-4.0 The Corporate Governance Framework
+3.0 The Corporate Governance Framework

 TfN has adopted a Code of Corporate Governance that incorporates Core Principles that align with CIPFA guidance.
-These are captured below and supported by evidence that demonstrates compliance.
+These are captured in the following table and supported by evidence that demonstrates compliance.